 There are four key components to this project.
 First, I actively engaged in a process of seeking out activities to increase my own cultural competency: “recognizing and reforming one’s attitudes, beliefs, skills, values, and levels of awareness to provide culturally appropriate, respectful, and relevant care and education” (Goody, 2010).
 Second, I collected dietary and food cultural data from Turkish students in both Istanbul and Syracuse for comparison.
 Third, I organized a nutrition education intervention to encourage healthy dietary acculturation for Turkish students at Syracuse University.
 Finally, there is this report which documents my complete transition from knowing very little about Turkish culture to being able to work closely with Turkish students to improve their dietary habits.
 It displays how nutrition professionals with very little background knowledge on any culture can expose themselves to the culture and actively learn about it to improve their cultural competency, learn about acculturation issues, and plan an appropriate intervention.
 It also displays the importance of working with minority groups who would otherwise be lost on a large campus.
 It is hoped to be an example for other students and nutrition professionals, who with their own cultural interests and target populations, are trying to best meet the needs of their clients’.

 Peterson, Brittany L., "A Comparison of Turkish Students in Istanbul and Syracuse: Using Three-Day Food Records, Surveys, and PhotoVoice to Evaluate Changes in Dietary Habits with Acculturation and Plan an Appropriate Nutrition Intervention" (2015).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 874.